jbertovic/us-treasury-yield/README.md

-In very preliminary stages!
+Rust Library to pull treasury curve data from [https://home.treasury.gov/policy-issues/financing-the-government/interest-rate-statistics]

-Code to pull treasury curve data from [https://home.treasury.gov/policy-issues/financing-the-government/interest-rate-statistics]
+See library docs to use